D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 The ARM template has been obtained from an existing RG with a single VM using the automation script option.

-You want to reause this template for other deployments.
+You want to reuse this template for other deployments.
 You need all the resources in the RG to be in the same location.

 What should you do?